mhcrnl/PyText3/README.md

 # PyText3

-PyText3 is a code editor that was written entirely in Python 3 and includes support for C++, HTML, Java, JavaScript, Python, Swift, and plain text files.
+PyText3 is a text editor that was written entirely in Python 3 and includes support for C++, HTML, Java, JavaScript, Python, Swift, and plain text files.

 ## Features